JitBox/SSHniffer/README.md

 ## Expected updates:
 - Rust version
 - Bash one-liner
-- Continous streaming
+- Continous streaming:
     - Currently you need to break the socket and reconnect for updated data
-- Eaiser readable format
+- Eaiser readable format:
     - At the moment, the data is very messy and not very predicatable.
 Currently working on a way to grep out user and password data only.
+- Better status updates:
+    - Have the program be informed when it recieves an SSH connection and possibly display user:pass to terminal.
+(Need to find a reliable way to grep first.)

 ## Demo:
 https://github.com/JitBox/SSHniffer/assets/64562427/a60a6a04-feee-4697-a323-e549c39c49d4